Second Level Navigation

 - Online: Visa or MasterCard

-- In person: Cash, EFTPOS, Visa, MasterCard, money order or bank cheque.
+- In person: Cash, EFTPOS, Visa, MasterCard, money order or bank cheque (no international bank cheques).

 We recommend you keep all Registry-issued documents safe and secure.